RachanaJayaram/Image-Encryption-Chaos-Maps/README.md

 <hr>

-Link to notebook with detailed documentation is hosted on [Google Colab](https://colab.research.google.com/drive/1A0tgOrrFwQxmbvBEY9lqzLEFVv7Iit6T).
+[Link to notebook](https://colab.research.google.com/drive/1A0tgOrrFwQxmbvBEY9lqzLEFVv7Iit6T) with detailed documentation hosted on Google Colab.
 <br>
 Alternatively it is in ChaosEncryption.ipynb
 <br>